Why Choose My Everest Trip?

 Overnight in Gokyo.
 Included: Breakfast, Lunch, Dinner, and Accommodation

 We will start the day by climbing to the top of Gokyo Ri.
 This steep and demanding trek leads to panoramic views of mountains like Kusum Kanguru, Thamserku, Kangtega, Taboche, Cholatse, Makalu, Lhotse, Nuptse, Everest, Changtse, and Pumori.
-We then trek through the Ngazumpa Glacier, traverse the mountain’s edge, and walk to Thagnak.
-Included: Breakfast, Lunch, Dinner, and Accommodation
+We then trek through the Ngazumpa Glacier, traverse the mountain’s edge, and walk to Thagnak. and people can go from there to Renjo la Pass also. renjo la pass altitude (5360m)

 Today is one of the most challenging days of the trip.
 The Cho La pass is not problematic, but it is steep and involves a glacier traverse on the eastern side.
 The trail from Phedi climbs through a ravine and a rocky path; we then trek by the side of a frozen lake before we reach the top of the pass decorated with multi-coloured prayer flags.
 We need to pass through some mountain crevasses before we reach Dzongla Village, which provides stunning views of Cholatse, Ama Dablam, and the Lobuche mountains, along with the Pheriche Village far below.
 Included: Breakfast, Lunch, Dinner, and Accommodation